asa0w0/anime-plugin-ex/readme.md

 # Discourse Anime Database Plugin

-A premium Discourse plugin that adds a MyAnimeList-style database to your forum.
+A Discourse plugin that adds a Anime database to your forum.

 ## Screenshots